gbvsilva/odoo/README.md

 # odoo
 Odoo Modules

-Python Odoo Modules used for interviewing
+Python Odoo Modules used for an interview